ersmax/Health_risk_detection/README.md

 How to cite
 -----------
-If you use the code or results, cite:
-Eros Masarin — "From Treatment to Prevention — Machine learning applied to the elderly population and to patients affected by stroke".
-Please mention the DOI of the Research paper: http://dx.doi.org/10.13140/RG.2.2.26133.23529
+Please mention this GitHub Repo and the DOI of the Research paper: http://dx.doi.org/10.13140/RG.2.2.26133.23529